-Dr. Brainard appreciates the amazing variety of crops, scales and philosophies Michigan has to offer
+Dr. Daniel Brainard appreciates the amazing variety of crops, scales and philosophies Michigan has to offer

-Dr. Dan Brainard has been with Michigan State since 2013 and really enjoys his colleagues and the close and productive relationships they have built with diverse vegetable growers in the state.
+Dr. Daniel Brainard has been with Michigan State since 2013 and really enjoys his colleagues and the close and productive relationships they have built with diverse vegetable growers in the state.

-Dr. Brainard received his BA and MS degrees in Economics from Oberlin College (1987), and Stanford University (1992) before transitioning to formal Horticulture studies beginning in 1997.
-For his PhD (2002), he worked with Robin Bellinder at Cornell University where he studied weed management in vegetable cropping systems.
-He also held a post-doctoral research position at Cornell (2002-2004) with Toni DiTommaso and Chuck Mohler in the Crop and Soil Sciences Department with an emphasis on weed seedbank dynamics and seed biology.
+Dr. Daniel Brainard received his B.A. and M.S. degrees in Economics from Oberlin College (1987), and Stanford University (1992) before transitioning to formal Horticulture studies beginning in 1997.
+For his Ph.D.
+(2002), he worked with Robin Bellinder at Cornell University where he studied weed management in vegetable cropping systems.
+He also held a post-doctoral research position at Cornell (2002-2004) with Toni DiTommaso and Chuck Mohler in the Crop and Soil Sciences Department with an emphasis on weed seed bank dynamics and seed biology.

-His position at Cornell was enjoyable, but mostly “soft money”, so he was spending more time than he liked writing grant proposals.
-In 2007, Michigan State had an opening in Sustainable Vegetable Production which had exactly the mix of research, extension and teaching I was looking for, so he applied, and was delighted to be offered the position.
+His position at Cornell was enjoyable, but mostly “soft money,” so he was spending more time than he liked writing grant proposals.
+In 2007, MSU had an opening in Sustainable Vegetable Production which had exactly the mix of research, extension and teaching Brainard was looking for, so he applied, and was delighted to be offered the position.
 His primary teaching responsibility at MSU is HRT 341 (Vegetable Production and Management).

-He sees his primary goal as promoting critical scientific thinking among students and farmers.
-Another major goal is to convince the Dairy Store to produce more vegetable-based ice-cream flavors, beginning with Rhubarb, and working their way up to an asparagus-based “Spartan Green and White”!
+Brainard sees his primary goal as promoting critical scientific thinking among students and farmers.
+Another major goal is to convince the Dairy Store to produce more vegetable-based ice-cream flavors, beginning with Rhubarb, and working their way up to an asparagus-based “Spartan Green and White!”